 Packing light is one of the best things to do if you are environmentally conscious.

 Firstly, if everyone packed lighter bags, airplanes could use less fuel.
 So could buses and cars.
-Secondly, when you only have one or two light bags with you, you might be more inclined to walk around more or to use public transportation, instead of using a taxi cab or renting a car at your destination.
+Secondly, when you only have one or two light bags with you, you might be more inclined to walk around or use public transportation, instead of getting a taxi or renting a car at your destination.